NYCPlanning/data-engineering-code-interview/README.md

 - Perform the same aggregation in **Task 4** and store the result in a table.
 - **Bonus**: export the table with NTA geometry and complaint count into a shapefile under the `data` folder.

-> Note: At this point you might notice that spatial software is not as straight forward as a simple `pip install`.
-If you are stuck with database installation or pacakge installation, you might consider adopting **[docker](https://www.docker.com/)**.

 ## Resources

 - Reach out to Alex (arichey@planning.nyc.gov) if you have any questions.
-We love people who ask questions.
 - [PostgreSQL Installation Guide](https://www.postgresql.org/download/)
 - [Postgis Docker image](https://registry.hub.docker.com/r/postgis/postgis/)
 - [Postgis Installation Guide](https://postgis.net/workshops/postgis-intro/installation.html)